keylime/keylime/auto-ipsec/racoon/README.md

 This script will output the files you need to include into the directory `ipsec-extra`

-Next provision a agent as you would normally.
+Next provision an agent as you would normally.
 Be sure to use the `--cert` option to generate a certificate.
 Also include the files generated above using `--include`.

 `keylime_tenant -t 192.168.0.100 -u agent1 --cert myca --include ipsec-extra`